wizardjedi/smpp-test-tools/smpp-simulator/README.md

 Example:
 ```
-$ smpp-simulator -p 5000 -f handlers.js -D const1=1 -D const2=2
+$ smpp-simulator -p 5000 -f handlers.js -D const1=1 -D const2=2 -t 500
 ```

-This command will start smpp-simulator on port 5000 with JS-handlers placed in `handlers.js`.
-This command will place 2 variables to global script context:
+This command will start smpp-simulator on port 5000 (`-p 5000`) with JS-handlers placed in `handlers.js` (`-f handlers.js`).
+On tick handler will be invoked for every 500 milliseconds (`-t 500`).
+This command will place 2 variables to global script context (`-D const1=1 -D const2=2`):
  * const1 = 1
  * const2 = 2

-handlers.js contains handlers written with JavaScript
+handlers.js contains handlers written with JavaScript.

 # Examples